kbdharun/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-This repository contains algorithms and programs that I work out for my Data Structure course at college.
+- This repository contains algorithms and programs that I work out for my Data Structure course at college.
+- All programs are written in C++ and compiled using GCC in Linux.
 ## Programs Index

 - [Bubble sort](https://github.com/kbdharun/Data-Structures-Algorithms/blob/c3c4f4be7047518eb4c83da0ea5f07ea59c17d3a/Bubble%20sort,%20Insertion%20Sort/bubblesort.cpp)